pomonam/kronfluence/DOCUMENTATION.md

 - `damping`: A damping factor for the damped matrix-vector product.
 Uses a heuristic based on mean eigenvalues (0.1 x mean eigenvalues) if None.
 - `immediate_gradient_removal`: Whether to immediately remove `param.grad` within a hook.
-This should be set to `False` in most cases.
 - `data_partition_size`: Number of data partitions for computing influence scores.
 - `module_partition_size`: Number of module partitions for computing influence scores.
 - `per_module_score`: Whether to return a per-module influence scores.
 Instead of summing over influences across all modules, this will keep track of intermediate module-wise scores.

-- `query_gradient_rank`: The rank for the query batching.
+- `query_gradient_rank`: The rank for the query batching (low-rank approximation to the query gradient; see Section 3.2.2).
 If `None`, no query batching will be used.
 - `query_gradient_svd_dtype`: `dtype` for performing singular value decomposition (SVD) for query batch.
 You can also use `torch.float32`.

 - `cached_activation_cpu_offload`: Whether to offload cached activations to CPU.